 Classic fairy tales are an essential part of early childhood education.
 Children can learn so much from them, but imagine how much more they learn when they are exposed to different variations of the story.
+Thankfully, when it comes to Goldilocks books, there are plenty of variations to choose from!

 Why teach variations?